Potential jurors in Kardashian case air hate to their faces

 “Anything that has to do with their names is just a big no for me,” one man said.
 “I don’t think reality TV is good for society.”

-Chyna, whose legal name is Angela White, is suing the Kardashians, alleging they destroyed her television career, and during jury selection her attorney Lynne Ciani asked 47 candidates their feelings about the plaintiff and defendants, and the reality shows the case stems from.
+Chyna, whose legal name is Angela White, is suing the Kardashians, alleging they destroyed her television career, and during jury selection her attorney Lynne Ciani asked dozens of candidates their feelings about the plaintiff and defendants, and the reality shows the case stems from.

 Another said, “I sincerely hope none of these people get any wealthier because of this.”